electronicsguy/ESP8266/HTTPSRedirect/README.md

 Command syntax explanation here: [grep-pipe-ampersand](http://askubuntu.com/questions/24953/using-grep-with-pipe-and-ampersand-to-filter-errors-from-find)

 This will fetch a fingerprint string.
 Put this string in the example main file *GoogleDocs.ino* (`const char* fingerprint`).
-You can call the method *verify()* as shown in the example to perform fingerprint verification.
+You can call the method *setFingerprint()* as shown in the example to perform fingerprint verification.
 However, this is not mandatory.
 HTTPSRedirect will function correctly even in case of a certificate mismatch (Unless there is some real MiTM attack going on).
 Also remember that in case of Google's servers, this fingerprint will only be valid from your physical location for a few hours/days.
 In case you want to use fingerprint verification with Google Docs, you will have to keep generating a new fingerprint every few hours/days.

+Update Dec 2018: With the new version of esp8266 (v2.5.0-beta2) BearSSL is the default and currently I've not been able to verify fingerprints correctly, so it's been disabled. (setInsecure() is used before making requests).
+This will be updated in the future.

 ---